 Online GED testing

-So GED testing is offered online as well.
+So the GED test is offered online as well.
 It used to be that test-takers had to come to an official Washington GED test facility and take the exam in person, but now, that has changed.

-To qualify for taking the GED exam online, students must have attained “green” scores (in the likely to pass range) on the GED Ready practice test.
+As said earlier, to qualify for taking the GED exam online, students must first attain “green” scores (in the likely to pass range) on the GED Ready practice test.

 How to start your GED prep